 All forms on this page are by this article of the Annotated Code of Maryland.

 For a power of attorney to be valid, it must adhere to the Maryland Estates and Trusts Article and adhere to these basic requirements:

 - The Maryland POA document must list the following:

 - full contact information and signature of the principal

 - date the agreement is made

 - The power of attorney form must be signed in the presence of a notary public

-- Witness requirements: At least two witnesses must also be present when notarizing and signing a Maryland power of attorney form.
+- Witness requirements: Two witnesses must also be present when notarizing and signing a Maryland power of attorney form.